elastx/DoC/README.md

 5. Check where the wp-stack wordpress container is running and shutdown that host.

-Log in to the Openstack GUI and go to "Compute" > "Instances" > select "Shut of instance" in the instance drop down meny
+Log in to the Openstack GUI and go to "Compute" > "Instances" > select "Shut Off instance" in the instance drop down meny

 6. Check the result in Rancher